onap/archived-vvp-validation-scripts/README.rst

   import pytest

-  @pytest.mark.<my_validation_profile> # this is an additional pytest marker
+  @categories("<category>") # substitue <category> with the category name
   @validates("R-123456")
   def test_my_new_requirement():

-This should be used sparingly, and in practice consider reviewing a requirement with the VNF Requirements team before adding a test to a validation profile.
+This should be used sparingly, and in practice consider reviewing a requirement with the VNF Requirements team before adding a test to a category.

 Self-Test Suite
 ~~~~~~~~~~~~~~~